Intevel/linux-open-ports/README.md

-# linuxopenports
+# linux-open-ports

-`linuxopenports` is a Go package that retrieves information about open network ports on a Linux system.
+📡 Go package that retrieves information about open network ports on a Linux system.
 It identifies active ports and the processes associated with them by reading the system's network connection files in `/proc/net/`.

 ## Features